 The use of AI & data learning to create highly personalised viewing experiences allow for fully interactive and individualised insights for the audience – all of which will permit Weavr to demonstrate insight into how audiences of the future engage in immersive experiences and the pathways to future commercialisation.

-The Weavr team is designing experiences for esports viewers and audience across VR, AR, 2nd screen, overlays for game streams, 360 degree video enhanced with data, and more.
+The Weavr team has designed experiences for esports viewers and audience across VR, AR, 2nd screen, overlays for game streams, 360 degree video enhanced with data, and more.
 Using the Weavr platform, users can seamlessly move from between these experiences.

-Through a consortium led by ESL, the largest esports company in the world, and including leading academics and innovators across VR/AR, AI, data-driven content production and broadcast, Weavr will transform the experiences of millions of fans.
+Through a consortium led by ESL, the largest esports company in the world, and including leading academics and innovators across VR/AR, AI, data-driven content production and broadcast, Weavr will is transforming the experiences of millions of fans.

 The Weaver Companion is the first application build off the Weavr technology stack, and was showcased during the ESL One Birmingham 2019 tournament.
 It showcases how audience-facing services can tap into the proprietary Weavr data platform to build data-driven experiences for esports and sports audiences.

-The app is currently an alpha build designed to show of the style and approach Weavr is taking towards telling stories with data.
+The app is show of the style and approach Weavr is taking towards telling stories with data.
 Weavr Companion is an audience companion application, designed as a 2nd screen tool for Dota 2 audiences.
 The application provides real-time visualisations of the in-game action of the tournament, in an easily accessible and interpretable format designed for novices and veterans alike.

 Esports games such as Dota 2 can be incredibly complex to understand, play and watch.
 The Weavr Companion breaks down the action into seamless, personalized narratives.